 A Study of Mirikizumab (LY3074828) in Children and Teenagers With Ulcerative Colitis (UC)

-This study is designed to evaluate how the body processes and gets rid of mirikizumab.
-The study will also evaluate safety and response in pediatric participants with UC taking mirikizumab.
+This study is designed to evaluate how the body processes and removes mirikizumab.
+The study will also evaluate safety and disease response in pediatric participants with UC taking mirikizumab.

 The study will last about 52 weeks and may include up to 17 visits.